5axes/ProfilAnalyser/README.md

 Add Widget unselect all in the compare HTML page.

+### Version 1.1.2

+Add widget "Show only valued parameters".

+## Browser Javascript compatibility

-Note : JScript used in the Html page have been succesfuly tested on :
+JScript used in the Html page have been succesfuly tested on :
 - Google Chrome  (64 bits)
 - Microsoft Edge (64 bits)